Imageomics/sum-buddy/README.md

   --include-file INCLUDE_FILE
                         Filepath for the include patterns file --algorithm ALGORITHM
-                        Hash algorithm to use (default: md5)
+                        Hash algorithm to use (default: md5, see options with 'hashlib.algorithms_available')
 ```

 ### Python Package Usage